aiaaee/Stochastic-Gridworld-RL-Policy-Evaluation-and-Control-Methods/README.md

 ### Obstacles
 The following states are blocked and cannot be entered:
 `{6,8,15,17}`

 If an action would move the agent into an obstacle, the agent remains in its current state.

+###  Boundary Conditions

+The agent cannot move outside the grid:

+Moving up from top row states `{0,1,2,3,4}` results in no movement.
+Moving down from bottom row states `{20,21,22,23}` results in no movement.
+Moving right from `{4,9,14,19,24}` results in no movement.
+Moving left from `{0,5,10,15,20}` results in no movement.
+In all invalid transitions (boundary or obstacle), the state remains unchanged.